-Child means everyone under the age of 18.
+Child means anyone under the age of 18.

-Parent means birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents.
+Parent means birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.

 Statutory means what has been decided or is controlled by the law.
 Statutory guidance tells us what schools and local authorities must do to follow the law.